-Following adjudication, petitioner filed a written motion for a post-adjudicatory improvement period.
-The court then proceeded to disposition in May of 2022, during which both the DHHR and the guardian supported termination of petitioner's parental rights.
-The evidence indicated that petitioner complied with her parenting and adult life skills services and was "doing good."
-However, respondents supported termination because, according to them, petitioner provided inconsistent explanations for how the children received their injuries and failed to submit to her ordered psychological examination, among other issues.
+The court then proceeded to disposition in June of 2022, during which both the DHHR and the guardian supported termination of petitioner's parental rights.
 The court ultimately terminated petitioner's parental rights.
 Neither the transcript from this hearing nor the dispositional order indicate that the court explicitly ruled on petitioner's motion for an improvement period, although the termination of her parental rights constituted an implicit denial.
-Similar to the adjudicatory order, the dispositional order constitutes a form containing language from applicable statutes with a blank space for checkmarks to indicate that "findings" have been made and a space for handwriting the names of any adult or child to whom these "findings" are meant to apply.
+Similar to the adjudicatory order, the dispositional order is a form document containing language from applicable statutes with a blank space for checkmarks to indicate that "findings" have been made and a space for handwriting the names of any adult or child to whom these "findings" are meant to apply.
 By checking boxes, the court "found" that there was no reasonable likelihood that petitioner could substantially correct the conditions of abuse and neglect in the near future because she failed to follow through with the family case plan and other rehabilitative services and that the children's best interests required termination of her parental rights, although there are no findings specific to petitioner contained in the order.
 The court then terminated petitioner's parental rights to the children.4 It is from the dispositional order that petitioner appeals.